or1997/GettingAndCleaningData/README.md

 * read test/y_test.txt and attach as column of activity values
 * read test/subject.txt and attach as column of subject IDs

-2. **Extract the subset of data that corresponds to measurements on the mean and standard deviation.**
+Step 2. **Extract the subset of data that corresponds to measurements on the mean and standard deviation.**

 From the 561 measurements, the columns selected were those for which the column name included "mean" or "std" as part of the name.
 The "angle" column measurements in which gravityMean is part of the name were NOT included.
 The meanFreq() measurements were included.

-3. **Label the activities using descriptive names.**
+Step 3. **Label the activities using descriptive names.**

 The activities in the data set were mapped from values 1 to 6 to activities as follows:

 1 = walking, 2 = walking_upstairs, 3 = walking_downstairs, 4 = sitting, 5 = standing, 6 = laying

-4. **Label the data set with descriptive variable names.**
+Step 4. **Label the data set with descriptive variable names.**

 There seems to be no one standard R naming convention, so the conventions used here are: